 Sous vide is fast becoming very popular in the food industry, as this method of cooking creates a beautifully even cooking method at an exact temperature.
 While not for the beginner cook, it takes patience, investment, and know-how.

 There are 4 types of moist heat method using water or water-based liquids and they all have to do with temperature.

 Poaching is the lowest temperature method, defined at between 71C – 82C (160F – 180F).
 This produces an environment that is calm enough for delicate foods, such as eggs.
 The water should show slight movement and no bubbles.

 Boiling is the highest temperate for submersion.
 Defined at 100C (212F) at sea level, it is noticeable by rapid movement with many large bubbles.
-Boiling is rarely recommend for most cooking, and the only thing that is taught which should be boiled is pasta.
+Boiling is rarely recommended for most cooking, and the only thing that is taught which should be boiled is pasta.

 Steaming allows you to reach a higher temperature with liquids by steaming them.
-It is defined by the steam released once water reaches past 100C (212F).
+It is defined by the steam released once the water reaches past 100C (212F).
 Food is in contact only with the steam produces from the boiling liquid.
-Steaming is common method due to its fast cooking times, high heat and moist-heat cooking nature.
+Steaming is a common method due to its fast cooking times, high heat and moist-heat cooking nature.